Will the Beyond Meat share price plunge when lock-up ends?

 How to trade Beyond Meat shares as lock-up expires

 There are a few ways to trade the expiration of a lock-up period following an IPO.
 If you believe the stock is going to suffer as a result of the lock-up period expiring, then you could short the stock in the days beforehand.
-You could do this using an IG’s CFD service, which also allows you to utilise leverage.
+You could do this using an IG’s spread betting or CFD services, which also allow you to utilise leverage.

 For investors, it could present a different opportunity.
 If you missed out on buying any shares when a stock conducted its IPO, or feel like you have been priced out, then any knock to the share price when the lock-up period expires could present an opportunity to buy at a cheaper price.
 This only applies if you believe in the stock over the long term, and want to get a cheaper entry point.
 You can use an IG share dealing account to do this and will own the shares outright, benefiting from any appreciation in price as well as any dividends that are paid.